dankelley/dek_blog/_posts/2024-02-04-bathymetry-topography-nova-scotia.md

 date: 2024-02-04
 ---

-This is a followup to the two previous posts ([here](https://dankelley.github.io/dek_blog/2024/02/03/scotian-shelf-shaded.html) and [here](https://dankelley.github.io/dek_blog/2024/02/03/lidar-halifax.html)), dealing with representing the shape of the earth surface with a shaded scheme.
+This is a followup to two previous posts ([here](https://dankelley.github.io/dek_blog/2024/02/03/scotian-shelf-shaded.html) and [here](https://dankelley.github.io/dek_blog/2024/02/03/lidar-halifax.html)), dealing with representing the shape of the earth surface with a shaded scheme.
-The R code at the end of this posting shows how to make the diagram I show here.
+Here I discuss a view of land/sea topography in the region of Nova Scotia, Canada.

-In the diagram, blue hues represent the ocean, and golden hues represent the land.
+In the diagram shown below, blue hues represent the ocean, and golden hues represent the land.
 As with the two previous posts, brightness is based on surface slope, meant to evoke illumination by a light source in the upper-left corner, pointing towards the lower-right corner.

 There is a lot to see in this diagram.
 Nova Scotians will likely find their own favourite spots, but I'll point out just a few.